DUNE-DAQ/docs/docs/packages/daq-buildtools/README.md

 ## Running

 In order to access the applications, libraries and plugins built and installed into the `$DBT_INSTALL_DIR` area during the above procedure, the system needs to be instructed on where to look for them.
 This is accomplished via tha `dbt-workarea-env` command you've already seen.
-E.g., log into a new shell and set up the daq-buildtools environment as described at the top of this document, cd into your work area, then do the following:
+E.g., log into a new shell, cd into your work area, then do the following:
 ```
-export DBT_INSTALL_DIR=<your installation directory> # Only needed if you didn't use the default
+export DBT_INSTALL_DIR=<your installation directory> # ONLY needed if you didn't use the default
-dbt-workarea-env
+. ./env.sh
 ```
 Note that if you add a new repo to your work area, after building your new code - and hence putting its output in `./build` - you'll need to run `dbt-workarea-env`.

 Once the runtime environment is set, just run the application you need. listrev, however, has no applications; it's just a set of DAQ module plugins which get added to CET_PLUGIN_PATH.